 - Liaise with parents regularly during the period of deployment, to reassure them that the child is doing well in school or discuss the support in place.

-- Liaise with the Learning Mentor/Learning Support Assistants about support required.
+- Liaise with the Military Support Assistant/Learning Support Assistants about support required.

 - Notify Team Leaders by Friday morning of any child causing concern, who may require additional support the following week.

 1:1/ Small group work- This will be put into place when a high level of need is identified.
 We have trained Emotional Literacy Support Assistants (ELSAs) who are able to plan and deliver bespoke pieces of worked linked to supporting pupils in managing their emotions.

 Deployment groups- This gives children the opportunity to work with others who have a parent deployed, so that they can share experiences and support each other.
 Activities might include: writing emails, making videos to deployed parents, making scrap books/ diaries to share with parents upon their return, learning about the places which parents are deployed to.